oliverbooth/HaloMCCForgePatcher/README.md

 # HaloMCCForgePatcher
 A patcher to enable Forge World in Halo: MCC (PC Edition)

+## ⚠ Important Note
+This tool has been made redundant with the official introduction of Forge proper into the game.
+This project will no longer be contributed to, and will be archived.

+The repository will remain public indefinitely.

 ## What does it do?
 It enables the **Create > Forge** option in the game menu, allowing you build your own game maps in Custom games.